phyletica/phyletica.github.io/teaching/s4b/project/index.md

     (e.g., a set of simple shell scripts for submitting steps of a pipeline to the queueing system of an HPC cluster is not enough for a scripting project).
-    A collection of short shell scripts will now allow you to apply the skills and best practices you are learning in class.
+    A collection of short shell scripts will not allow you to apply the skills and best practices you are learning in class.

 -   What can you do to make your pipeline an appropriate class project?